33 Best Things to Do in Sofia, Bulgaria (From a Local)

 This iconic monument holds a special place in Sofia, both as a symbol of gratitude to a foreign liberator and as a testament to Bulgaria’s independence and resilience.

-✔️ Tip: Two of the top accommodations in Sofia are located right at the square where the monument stands.
+✔️ Tip: Two of the best hotels in Sofia are located right at the square where the monument stands.
 Check out InterContinental Sofia and Sense Hotel Sofia.
 The latter features my favorite rooftop bar in Sofia with the best views of the city’s top landmarks!

 25. National Palace of Culture: The Biggest Event Complex in Bulgaria